APNS Push Certificates

 Migration from the Previous Process

-If your Relution installation was set up prior to version 26.3.0 and you previously provided a certificate by sending a CSR to Relution Support, you must perform a one-time migration before using the Self-Service Wizard.
+If the Relution installation was set up prior to version 26.3.0 and a certificate was previously provided by sending a CSR to Relution Support, a one-time migration must be performed before using the Self-Service Wizard.

 Navigate to Settings > Organization Certificates.
-If a migration is available for your organization, you will see an information box with a button labeled Migrate old APNS certificate.
+If a migration is available for the organization, an information box with a button labeled Migrate old APNS certificate appears.
 Click it.

 The migration is instantaneous and safe: it has no impact on enrolled devices or ongoing MDM communication.
-It simply updates how your certificate is stored internally within Relution.
-After the migration, you can use the Self-Service Wizard for all future certificate renewals.
+It simply updates how the certificate is stored internally within Relution.
+After the migration, the Self-Service Wizard can be used for all future certificate renewals.

 Setting Up or Renewing a Certificate